Brazier85/personal_zoo/docs/getting-started.md

+# Getting started

 ## Install requirements

 You need a recent version of Docker to run the application.
 Please keep in mind, that this application is **not** ready to be accessible in the public due to the lack of authentication and authorization.
+(See [security](/security))

 ### Quick startup